pulumi/pulumi-hugo/themes/default/content/challenge/startup-in-a-box.md

 }
 ```

-Now, add this final block and run `pulumi up`.
-Enjoy your SWAG.
+Now, add this final block to `pulumi-challenge/src/index.ts` and run `pulumi up`.
+Enjoy your SWAG!

 ```typescript
 import { Swag } from "./swag-provider";